-The inbound traffic represents the traffic received by your AS, while outbound traffic represents the traffic sent by your AS.
+The inbound traffic represents the traffic received by the AS, while outbound traffic represents the traffic sent by the AS.

+AS Number(s)

-- AS Data Source Select one of the following options: - Src/Dst ASNs Select to see the traffic to/from the AS number(s) - Peering ASNs Select to see traffic to/from your AS peers (PrevAdjacentAS and NextAdjacentAS in NetFlow v9) - Transit ASNs Select to see the traffic transited via the AS number(s) - AS Number(s) Click the lightbulb icon on the right to open a window containing the correct syntax.
+Select one of the following options:

+- Upstream Select to see the traffic sent to or coming from the Autonomous Systems from the list on the right - Transit Select to see the traffic that transited the Autonomous Systems - Peering Select to see traffic to/from your AS peers (PrevAdjacentAS and NextAdjacentAS in NetFlow v9) - Downstream Select to see the traffic to/from your downstream Autonomous Systems

+Click the lightbulb icon on the right to open a window containing the correct syntax for the AS number list.
 Frequently-searched AS numbers can be saved there, and used at a later time.
-To see the list of AS numbers owned by a particular organization, go to Help " IP & AS Information " AS Numbers List - Graphs Size Select a predefined dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels - Graphs Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title - Group Sensor Interfaces Select to view a single graph for the selected Sensor Interfaces - Group ASNs Select to view a single graph for multiple AS numbers - Stack ASNs Select to stack up to 20 ASNs into a single graph
+To see a list of AS numbers owned by a particular organization, go to Help " IP & AS Information " AS Numbers List

+- Size Select a predefined graph dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels - Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title - Legend Select the level of detail for the graph legend

+Grouping

+- Sensor Interfaces When unchecked, a different graph is generated for each selected Sensor Interface.
+When checked, the data is combined - ASNs Select if you want to view a single graph for multiple AS numbers

+Stacking

+• ASNs - Select to stack up to 20 ASNs into a single graph